Peganum harmala: Legal issues

 In the United States, it is considered an invasive, noxious weed in the following states: Arizona (prohibited noxious weed), California (A listed noxious weed), Colorado (A listed noxious weed), Nevada (noxious weed), New Mexico (class B noxious weed), and Oregon (A designated weed, under quarantine).
 This may require land owners to exterminate infestations on their land or be fined, and allows access to government grants to buy herbicides to do so.
 It is illegal to sell plants of this species in the states listed above.
 Since 2005, with caveats, the cultivation, possession or sale of this species is also illegal in Louisiana.

-Since 2005 the possession of the seeds, the plant itself, and the alkaloids harmine and harmaline, which it contains, is illegal in France.
+Since 2005, the possession of the seeds, the plant itself, and the alkaloids harmine and harmaline, which it contains, is illegal in France.
 In Finland, the plant is officially listed as a medicinal plant, which means one would require a doctors prescription to acquire it.
 In Canada, harmaline is illegal.
 In Australia, harmala alkaloids are illegal.

 Uses

 Weed and livestock poisoning

-In some regions it is a common weed.
-In China it is seen as a noxious weed, invasive in overgrazed areas.
+In some regions, it is a common weed.
+In China, it is seen as a noxious weed, invasive in overgrazed areas.
 In the United States, where it is not native, it is officially registered as a noxious weed or similar designation in Arizona, California, Colorado, Nevada, New Mexico and Oregon.
 Infestations can be invasive and very difficult to exterminate.
 It is also known as an agricultural seed contaminant.
 It often causes livestock poisonings, especially during drought.
 Consumption by animals causes reduced fertility and abortions.
+Leaves and seeds are considered poisonous due to the β-carbolines such as: harmalol, harman harmaline, harmine, and quinazoline derivatives they contain.
+Side effects after ingestion can manifest themselves as hallucinations, neurosensory syndromes, bradycardia, nausea, vomiting.

 Control is possible only with powerful herbicides.
 Manually uprooting the plants is near impossible and there are no methods of biological control currently awaiting approval.
 The rootstock contains starches that help the plant survive being defoliated and is thick and grows very deep, and the crown of the plant is safe below the surface.